Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 ![image of HTTP request](/assets/images/http_request.jpg)

-The server responds with a __status line__ that includes the message's [protocol version](#versions) and a [response code](#codes) for success or error, followed by by a MIME-like message containing server information, entity metainformation, which is our __request headers__ and possible a entity-body content being __request message body__.
+The server responds with a __status line__ that includes the message's [protocol version](#versions) and a [response code](#codes) for success or error, followed by by a MIME-like message containing server information, entity meta-information, which is our __response headers__ and possible a entity-body content being __response message body__.

 ![image of HTTP request](/assets/images/http_response.jpg)

 HTTP is also used as a generic protocol for communication between user agents(browsers, web crawlers) and proxies/gateways to other Internet systems, including those supported by the SMTP, FTP, Gopher, and WAIS protocols.
 In this way, HTTP allows basic hypermedia access to resources available from diverse applications.

-* MIME (Multipurpose Internet Mail Extensions) were designed for SMTP/email service, however, it became important when using HTTP to enable browsers to display or output files that are not in HTML format.
+* MIME (Multipurpose Internet Mail Extensions) was designed for SMTP/email service, however, it became important when using HTTP to enable browsers to display or output files that are not in HTML format.

 ####<a name="methods"></a>Request methods